BertVanAcker/Interface-KB-Public-Documentation/docs/source/Core_examples.rst

 Update the Assembly Sequence of a single Assembly System:

-.. important:: Not yet implemented
+.. important:: Not supported - use add function

 Add KB data